Leader for Creative Thinking - Person Specification

 Getting going

-If you are not yet familiar with the Creative Habits of Mind take some time to study the model before you begin this activity, follow the link at the bottom of the page.
+If you are not yet familiar with the Creative Habits take some time to study the model before you begin this activity, follow the link at the bottom of the page.

 Step 1